developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/api/setconfig/index.md

 	this.sendBroadcast(iSetConfig);

-### Set Enterprise Keyboard Configuration
+### Set Multi-Scanner Mode
-Set and configure multiple scanner support.
+Set and configure [multi-scanner](../../input/barcode/#scannerselection) mode.
 The scanner parameter list is extended to support multiple configurations by passing an ArrayList to it.
 With single scanner support, a Bundle data type is passed as the scanner parameter list.

     Bundle bMain = new Bundle();
     bMain.putString("PROFILE_NAME", "Profile009");